garrekstemo/garrekstemo.github.io/_posts/2022-10-26-Jumping-over-the-time-to-first-plot-problem-in-Julia.md

 >A tangent: I believe it is worthwhile to discuss why this is such a phenomenally big problem in julia.
 Julia has two very special features other languages do not share: (1) multimethods as the fundamental principle for the entirety of the ecosystem and (2) compiled code.
 It is very difficult to know what code you need compiled and to not discard the vast majority of already compiled code when importing new libraries that add new methods for pre-existing functions.
 No one has had to deal with this problem before julia.
 It is being slowly dealt with.
 Sysimages basically carry the promise that no significant amount of new methods will be defined, hence they can cache more compiled code (this is very oversimplified borderline misleading explanation).

-That last point about sysimages is where I want to focus.
-Making a sysimage in Visual Studio Code is a game changer, and I recommend all Julia users try it.
+That last point about sysimages is interesting.
+Making a sysimage in Visual Studio Code is a big workflow improvement, and I recommend all Julia users try it.
 It essentially compiles all the libraries from your project, and any other files you specify, and puts them into a file.
 I guess you could say it freezes your Julia session to use later.
 This is faster than precompiling each time.
 It's built into the Julia extension and easy to set up.
-Instructions are here: [Compiling Sysimages](https://www.julia-vscode.org/docs/dev/userguide/compilesysimage/).
-In a nutshell the steps are:
+Detailed instructions are on the [Julia VS Code extension website](https://www.julia-vscode.org/docs/dev/userguide/compilesysimage/), but in a nutshell the steps are:

 1. Open your project folder in VS Code with the [Julia extension installed](https://code.visualstudio.com/docs/languages/julia) (and make sure it's activated)
 2. Make a new folder called `.vscode`